* Defender of John Lindh Walker, the American Taliban

-Born in 1965, Derek Anthony “Tony” West was raised in San Jose, California.
+Born on August 12, 1965, in San Francisco, California, Derek Anthony “Tony” West was raised in San Jose, California.
 After receiving his A.B. from Harvard University in 1987, he became chief of staff to the treasurer for Michael Dukakis’ presidential campaign in 1988.
 When Dukakis lost the election, West went to work as finance director for the Democratic Governors’ Association before attending Stanford Law School, where he graduated with a J.D. in 1992.

 In the early 1990s, West became chief of staff to the finance chairman of the California Democratic Party, while also working as an associate at the global law firm Bingham McCutchen.
 From 1993 to 1994, he served in the Clinton Justice Department as a special assistant to Deputy Attorney General Philip Heymann; West was responsible for the development of national crime policy, particularly the 1994 Omnibus Crime Bill.